BBQ & Grilling Tips

 To create your own Chimney Style Charcoal Starter you can

-use a coffee can with holes poked in it and a pair of pliers.
+use a coffee can with holes poked in it and use a pair of pliers to move it once hot.

 Mops and Sauces - The right way.